 What is lymphoma of the skin?

 Lymphoma is a cancer that starts in cells called lymphocytes, which are part of the body’s immune system.
-Lymphocytes are in the lymph nodes and other lymphoid tissues (such as the spleen, bone marrow, and some other organs, including the skin).There are 2 main types of lymphomas.
+The main types of lymphomas are:

 - Hodgkin lymphoma (also known as Hodgkin’s lymphoma, Hodgkin disease, or Hodgkin’s disease)

-- Non-Hodgkin lymphoma (also known as non-Hodgkin’s lymphoma, NHL, or sometimes just lymphoma), which contains all other lymphomas, including all skin lymphomas
+- Non-Hodgkin lymphoma (also known as non-Hodgkin’s lymphoma, NHL, or sometimes just lymphoma), which includes all other lymphomas, including all skin lymphomas

 The lymph system and lymphoid tissue